The following plan is intended for students aiming at graduate work in the

 OPTION COURSES (12.0 units)

-12.0 units from one of the following lists:
+12.0 units from the following sets of courses, preferably concentrated in one of the following lists:

 - Communications and Coding